ElixirTeSS/docs/TeSS_docs/index.md

 {fas}`wrench;sd-text-secondary` **Widgets and API**
 ^^^

-Configure an API or widget.
+Configure an API or widget to access materials
 :::